 The march will take place on Friday, a day before the annual Capital Pride Parade.
 Its theme is “displacement.”

-Yael Horowitz, a Jewish organizer of the DC march, told the Washington Post that “pro-Israel and pro-Jewish are very different things.”
+Yael Horowitz, a Jewish organizer of the DC march, tells the Washington Post that “pro-Israel and pro-Jewish are very different things.”

 The decision to ban Jewish Pride flags comes two years after three women were asked to leave the 21st annual Chicago Dyke March after being told that their rainbow flags with a white Star of David in the center would be a “trigger,” or traumatic stimulus, for people who found them offensive.
 The women reportedly were asked to leave after they started defending Israel and Zionism.